npo-poms/poms-shared-backend/README.md

 ## Configure your local ES

-Generate ES indexes for our resources:
+Generate local ES indexes for our resources:

-- Execute the scripts in this folder: `./push-es-*-mapping.sh` eg. via this helper script
-`./push-es-localhost.sh`
-(this presumes an empty elastic search on http://localhost:9200)
+`
+(cd push-es-mappings/ ; mvn -Dhost=localhost:9200)
+`

 ## Update the configuration

-The ES mapping can be changed in the files under:
+Via the same way mappings can be update.
+After changing the mappings under:

 `./*-es-mapping/src/main/resources/es*/mapping/*.json`

 you can test your changes by executing the UnitTest in `ESMediaRepositoryPart1ITest`

-### How to update index
-The script will create a new index already mapped for writing (apimedia alias) Follow the instruction in the output to manually copy the old index into the new one and flag the new index for reading.

-Connect to elastic search and find out what's the highest index.
-Then run the command to generate a new index with an incremented version number:
-`./push-es-media-mapping.sh localhost:9200 old_plus_1`

 To be able to change the dev/test or even prod environment you need to have a tunneling from your machine (ask to get a copy of the .ssh/config)